ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ### Storage

-[Storage](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go) handles all the database operations like storing transactions, blocks, account balance, etc. Everything is stored as key-value pair for all types (block, transaction, balance, etc.) of data.
+[Storage](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go) handles all the database operations like storing transactions, blocks, account balance, etc. Everything is stored as a key-value pair for all types (block, transaction, balance, etc.) of data.

 We prefix different types of keys with a unique byte.
 For eg. the block identifier is prefixed with `0x0` and the transaction ID with `0x1`.
 Similarly, we have [prefix](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go#L29) for other types as well.
 The prefix and original ID are separated by a `ByteDelimiter`.
 Prefixing is necessary for identifying the type of raw byte a particular key is pointing to.